BhaswatiRoy/MedHelp-HackHealth/README.md

 The feature selection is carefully done under the supervision of a medical science student.

+## Model Deployment

+- The app is deployed using python library -> Flask and finally deployed on Heroku.

 ## Future Prospects

 - Addition of more disease prediction sections to cover more segments of medical domain